mochatech1725/scholarship-scraper2/docs/docker-deployment-guide.md

 aws ecr delete-repository --repository-name scholarship-scraper --force
 ```

-## Security Considerations
+## Docker Security Considerations

 - The Docker container runs as a non-root user
 - IAM roles follow the principle of least privilege
 - All sensitive data is stored in DynamoDB with encryption at rest
 - Network access is restricted to private subnets
 - Container images are scanned for vulnerabilities

-## Cost Optimization

-- Use Fargate Spot instances for batch jobs (configure in CDK)
-- Set appropriate timeouts for Lambda and batch jobs
-- Monitor and adjust batch job resource requirements
-- Use CloudWatch alarms to monitor costs